Digantagowala/Ragnar/README.md

 # Ragnar
-This is a demo for Git &amp; Github class.
+This is a Basic calculator for Check functional JS ability.